Statement of Contributions to the Canada Pension Plan

 Via My Service Canada Account

 You can visit My Service Canada Account to view or print a copy of your Canada Pension Plan (CPP) Statement of Contributions, at your convenience.

-You will not be able to use My Service Canada Account if you:
+You will not be able to view your CPP Statement of Contributions using My Service Canada Account if:

 Contact the Régie des rentes du Québec for more information.